 But popping images and text into an existing template will likely translate into another generic looking blog.
 And in today's growing blogging industry, being just another sheep in the herd won't do much for your traffic.
 Differentiating your blog from others in the same niche by creating a blog designed with a bit more character will turn you into the sheep they'll remember.

 Creating a stunning blog does not necessarily mean building your own layout from scratch.
-You can take advantage of a template, let it do most of the heavy lifting, and pair it with a thoughtfully designed header to start engaging your target audience.
+You can take advantage of Canva's blog website builder(opens in a new tab or window), let it do most of the heavy lifting, and pair it with a thoughtfully designed header to start engaging your target audience.
 Use them to set the mood and visually communicate what your blog is all about.
-They don’t have to be terribly complex, just tailored to fit your blog beautifully.
+They don't have to be terribly complex, just tailored to fit your blog beautifully.
+If you're still deciding on what to call your site, try using our blog name generator(opens in a new tab or window) to come up with a memorable and fitting name, and our domain name generator(opens in a new tab or window) to secure the perfect web address.
+Or if you're struggling with what to write about, our blog topic generator(opens in a new tab or window) can help spark new ideas.
 Below, we showcase 50 awesome blogs with headers that make great first impressions and feature great content.

 The Everywhereist